Gilbert Fredette for Norway House Chief

 A Vision for a Better Future

-• 2.
-Enhance the availability for addiction treatment services, cultural healing supports and mental health services for all Norway House members both on and off reserve.
+2. Enhance the availability of addiction treatment services, cultural healing supports, and mental health services for all Norway House members both on and off reserve.

 Gilbert's Vision 2026=2028 (pdf)Download